matkv/matkv.github.io/Android.md

 We set our animations in the navigation graph by clicking on an action and setting them under "Animations".
 Enter -> the animation that happens when we navigate to a fragment, Exit -> the animation that happens when we leave the fragment (the enter animation for the new fragment is played at the same time).

 The Pop Enter & Pop Exit animations are played for enter and exit transactions when popping the fragment from the back stack.

+## Activity & Fragment Lifecycle

+Every Android activity has a lifecycle.
+It is made up of the different states that an activity goes through.

+Here are the general activity states:

+* Initialized
+* Created
+* Started
+* Resumed
+* Destroyed

+These states represent the status our activity is going through.

+To manage our activities and fragments, we need to know their current state in order to prevent unwanted behaviour.
+(For example having several CPU-intensive activities running in the background without wanting to.)

+The Android operating system itself might want to stop our activities sometimes.

+We might want to react when our activity lifecycle state changes.
+Therefore, we have **Activity Lifecycle Callbacks**.

+* onCreate
+* onStart
+* onResume
+* onDestroy
+* onPause
+* onStop
+* onRestart

+In order to change the behaviour of our app, we might want to override some of these callbacks.